onqtam/headjack/src/digital_footprint.md

 This is a rough scetch and we've omitted things such as edits, DMs, etc.

 ██████████████████████████████████████████████████████████████████
-# The 2D visibility matrix
+# The 2D visibility & accessibility matrix
 ██████████████████████████████████████████████████████████████████

 <!-- The other spectrum is visibility - from **private** (personal) to **shared in a group** and to **public**. -->

 Let's consider the visibility spectrum - from **private** (personal) on one end to **public** on the other and **shared in some group** in between.
-Example: a fully private post or comment is basically a note to yourself.
+Example: a fully private comment is basically a note to yourself.
 This is what's possible today for 3 of the biggest platforms:

 <div>
 <style type="text/css" scoped>